 Christmas Abroad

-Western Europe and America on the eve of Christmas inliterally losing their head - this is their main holiday.
-For Europeans, this holiday is considered narrow and it should be celebrated with the family, so even foreign businessmen who settled in Russia are ready to leave their employees for a short time before they can get to the family Christmas table.
-The main difference between Catholics and Orthodox Christians is that Catholics eat food and sit down at the table before, rather than after the Christmas Mass.
-In the evening before Christmas or on Christmas Eve Catholics eat baked carp, but in general on the Christmas table you can almost always see dishes from the bird: baked turkeys, ducks or geese.
-In England, without a turkey under a gooseberry sauce, there is not a single festive Christmas table.
-But in Hungary, Austria and Yugoslavia, the Christmas menu is usually lean, like the Catholics of Lithuania - in these countries you can not eat a bird on Christmas Eve, so that happiness does not fly away.
-As soon as the Christmas dinner is over, folk festivities begin in Europe, which are called carols for us, and according to the Europeans - Christmas carols, many of which have gained worldwide fame.
-In Europe, an obligatory Christmas tradition is the tradition of lighting a fire in the hearth and making improvised nurseries, placing in them a doll of Jesus, and around the animal figurines.
-Puppet and theatrical productions with the participation of the Virgin Mary, Jesus Christ, the Magi and Joseph, which are often found and just on the street - another feature of the Catholic Christmas.
-There are even contests for the best staging and the best Christmas nativity scene.
-The Munich Museum houses the most extensive collection of nurseries.
-And, the main difference between the Catholic Christmas and the Orthodox is the family nature.
-If they are accepted in the New Year to visit friends and relatives, then we have the opposite - the meeting of the new year is held in the family circle, and Christmas holidays are celebrated with friends.
-But by and large, the essence of both holidays is one and there are much more similarities in traditions than minor differences.
-We advise you to read:
+Western Europe and America on Christmas Eveliterally lose their heads - this is their main holiday.
+Europeans consider this holiday to be narrow and it should be celebrated in the family circle, so even foreign businessmen who have settled in Russia are ready to let their employees go on vacation a little earlier in order to make it to the family Christmas table.
+The main difference between Catholics and Orthodox Christians is that Catholics eat food and sit down to the table before, and not after, Christmas Mass.
+On the evening before Christmas or on Christmas Eve, Catholics eat baked carp, but in general, poultry dishes can almost always be seen on the Christmas table: baked turkeys, ducks or geese.
+In England, no festive Christmas table is complete without turkey with gooseberry sauce.
+But in Hungary, Austria and Yugoslavia, the Christmas menu is usually Lenten, as is the case with Catholics in Lithuania - in these countries, you cannot eat poultry on Christmas Eve, so that happiness does not fly away.
+As soon as the Christmas dinner is over, folk festivities begin in Europe, which we call carols, and according to the Europeans - Christmas hymns, many of which have gained worldwide fame.
+In Europe, an obligatory Christmas tradition is the tradition of lighting a fire in the hearth and making an improvised crib, placing a doll of Jesus in it, and animal figures around it.
+Puppet and theatrical performances with the participation of the Virgin Mary, Jesus Christ, the Magi and Joseph, which are often found just on the street - another feature of Catholic Christmas.
+There are even competitions for the best production and the best nativity scene.
+The Munich Museum houses the most extensive collection of cribs.
+And, the main difference between Catholic Christmas and Orthodox Christmas is family.
+If they are accustomed to visiting friends and relatives on New Year's Eve, then we have the opposite - the New Year's Eve is celebrated with family, and Christmas holidays are celebrated with friends.
+But by and large, the essence of both holidays is the same and there are many more similarities in traditions than minor differences.
+We recommend reading: